 PG-13 Players on-stage at Marathon MusicWorks for the launch of NPT's Children's Health Crisis: Sexuality.

 The PG-13 Players can come to your school, place of worship, community center, or agency.
-To schedule a performance, contact Elisabeth at (615) 345-0952.
+To schedule a performance, contact the Youth Development Coordinator at 615.345.0952.
 A fee of $200 is requested for a performance; however, special rates may be negotiated.

 Open auditions are held each spring for dedicated high school students wishing to join the PG-13 Players; no drama experience is necessary.
 Training takes place during the summer and the performance season begins in September.